The Tactile Times Newspaper

 If you would like more issues like this delivered straight to your inbox, why not subscribe for free on our website?

 Tap below to return to the top of the issue.

 Back to Top

 The material in this publication should not be reproduced unless in full (including this notice) without prior consent.

-Please note: This does not stop you sharing this file with friends, but just don't copy/paste bits out for other purposes without checking with us first.
+Please note: This does not stop you sharing this file with friends (in fact we encourage you to do that), but just don't copy/paste bits out for other purposes without checking with us first.